evilmartians/lefthook/docs/mdbook/configuration/ref.md

-### `ref`
+## `ref`

 An optional *branch* or *tag* name.

-> NOTE
->
-> If you initially had `ref` option, ran `lefthook install`, and then removed it, lefthook won't decide which branch/tag to use as a ref.
+> **Note:** If you initially had `ref` option, ran `lefthook install`, and then removed it, lefthook won't decide which branch/tag to use as a ref.
 So, if you added it once, please, use it always to avoid issues in local setups.

 **Example**